 Eating Healthy, Activity, and Kids - Healthy Kids Center: Information on Children's Health There is great concern these days for the health of our children.
 The number of overweight and obese children has doubled in the last two decades.

-Please Note: By clicking a link to any resource listed on this page, you will be leaving this site.
-American Academy of Pediatrics (AAP) http://www.aap.org The AAP is committed to the health and well-being of infants, adolescents, and young adults.
+Please Note: By clicking a link to any resource listed on this page, you will be leaving the KidsHealth site.
+The Y http://www.ymca.net The Y also offers camps, computer classes, and community service opportunities in addition to fitness classes.

-Please Note: By clicking a link to any resource listed on this page, you will be leaving this site.
-American Academy of Child & Adolescent Psychiatry (AACAP) http://www.aacap.org AACAP offers up-to-date information on child and adolescent development and issues.
+Please Note: By clicking a link to any resource listed on this page, you will be leaving the KidsHealth site.
+Academy of Nutrition and Dietetics http://www.eatright.org Offering nutrition information, resources, and access to registered dietitians.